At a glance

 The short version.
 Use the sections below if you need details.

 - Pitchbox is tier-cap driven (emails/month, accounts, monitored links, workspaces).
-BacklinkGPT scales through prospect credits and connected inboxes.
+BacklinkGPT sells capacity — senders + daily agent pace — with credits as a fair-use meter.

 - If you need agency role workflow (inspect, personalize, approvals) and multi-workspace operations, Pitchbox often fits better.